 The main body of the trainer, with all the drive and resistance elements, comes pre-assembled.
 So, all you have to do for the assembly is attach the pedal trays to their bars and put the batteries into the fitness monitor.

 Consequently, this shouldn’t take more than 10 minutes of your time.
 A wrench for the pedal assembly comes included, and the manual provides clear assembly instructions and schematics.

 For maintenance, the pedal joints may require lubrication.
-Besides this, you only have to keep the unit clean, periodically check for loose parts, and retighten if necessary to ensure it still functions properly.
+Besides, you only have to keep the unit clean, periodically check for loose parts, and retighten them if necessary to ensure it still functions properly.